Reddone/case-ql/docs/intro.md

 A *Table[A, K]* is a wrapper for a type *A* having a key *K*.
 Both *A* and *K* are case classes.
 Scala fields are converted to SQL columns using a camel case to snake case converter; if you want to override the mapping, you can provide a custom mapper in the form of a *Map[String, String]*, where each entry is in the form (Scala field -> SQL table column).
-In order to make a case class *T* work with this library, you need to create an implicit instance of *Table* using the appropriate derivation method.
+In order to make a case class *A* work with this library, you need to create an implicit instance of *Table* using the appropriate derivation method.

-Tables can be linked together using the *Link[A, B]* class.
-If you want to use relations, you have to provide and implicit *Link* instance using one of the link factory methods.
-This needs to be done only once, i.e. if you have a *Link[A, B]* you don't have to define a *Link[B, A]*.
+Tables can be linked together using the *TableLink[A, B]* class.
+If you want to use relations, you have to provide and implicit *TableLink* instance using one of the link factory methods.
+This needs to be done only once, i.e. if you have a *TableLink[A, B]* you don't have to define a *TableLink[B, A]*.

 Basically, tables and links are the entry point for other concepts.
 They are used at compile time to enforce the structure of *Filter* and *Modifier*, meaning that you won't be allowed to compile the code if you want to use a non